stat545ubc-2023/mda-MaxonZhao/README.md

 # Repository Orientation:

-This repository contains the first deliverable for a Mini Data-Analysis project.
+This repository contains the two deliverables for a Mini Data-Analysis project.
 The analysis focuses on the `vancouver_trees` dataset, exploring various facets of tree data in Vancouver, such as species distribution, planting patterns, and relationships with urban infrastructure.

 ## Engaging with the Repository